Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this year when underdogs by 11.5 points or more.
+- The Owls have been underdogs by 11 points or more one time this year and have not covered the spread once.

-- Temple's games this season have gone over the point total one time in three opportunities (33.3%).
+- Temple's games this season have hit the over one time in three opportunities (33.3%).

 - Temple is 1-1 against the spread and 2-0 overall in games when it records more than 31.8 points.

-- The Owls have turned the ball over three more times (6 total) than the Tigers have forced a turnover (3) this season.
+- The Owls have turned the ball over six times this season, three more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.